readysettech/readyset/readyset-client/README.md

-# Noria client
+# ReadySet client

 This library currently provides the backend struct to interact with database stores and the noria data flow.

 The current vision for this crate is a client that can be easily wrapped in other languages and packaged for use in a variety of